 - 4. Appointments to the academic staff shall be made at the academic ranks of Lecturer, Assistant Professor, Associate Professor or Professor. - 4.1 With the exception of Externally-Funded or Visiting Appointments, an Appointment at the rank of Associate Professor shall be Probationary or with Tenure.
 A Probationary Appointment at the rank of Associate Professor shall be for a period of three years and is subject to the relevant provisions of the Article Promotion and Tenure.
-Such a

-Probationary Appointment is made with the Member's understanding that consideration for Tenure shall occur within the term of the Member's Probationary Appointment at the rank of Associate Professor.
+Such a Probationary Appointment is made with the Member's understanding that consideration for Tenure shall occur within the term of the Member's Probationary Appointment at the rank of Associate Professor. - 4.2 With the exception of Externally-Funded or Visiting Appointments, an Appointment at the rank of Professor shall be with Tenure.

-- 4.2 With the exception of Externally-Funded or Visiting Appointments, an Appointment at the rank of Professor shall be with Tenure. - 4.3 A Probationary Appointment at the rank of Assistant Professor shall be for a period of six years and is subject to the relevant provisions of the Article Promotion and Tenure.
-A Probationary Appointment is made with the Member's understanding that: - a) consideration for promotion to the rank of Associate Professor shall occur within six years after the Member's initial Appointment at the rank of Assistant Professor and, in any case, shall always occur at the same time as the consideration for the granting of Tenure; and - b) where Tenure is granted, promotion to the rank of Associate Professor shall be simultaneous, in accord with the provisions of the Article Promotion and Tenure. - 4.3.1 Subject to the provisions of Clause 4.3.1.1 of this Article, a successful candidate for a Probationary Appointment will be expected to have a completed doctoral degree or its equivalent. - 4.3.1.1 A successful candidate for a Probationary Appointment who does not possess a completed doctoral degree, or equivalent as appropriate to the discipline, may be appointed to the rank of Assistant Professor provided that the doctoral degree or its equivalent is in progress. - 4.3.2 A Member appointed as an Assistant Professor under the provisions of Clause 4.3.1.1 of this Article shall have three years from the date of commencement of the Appointment to complete the doctoral degree or equivalent.
+- 4.3 A Probationary Appointment at the rank of Assistant Professor shall be for a period of six years and is subject to the relevant provisions of the Article Promotion and Tenure.
+A Probationary Appointment is made with the Member's understanding that: - a) consideration for promotion to the rank of Associate Professor shall occur within six years after the Member's initial Appointment at the rank of Assistant Professor and, in any case, shall always occur at the same time as the consideration for the granting of Tenure; and - b) where Tenure is granted, promotion to the rank of Associate Professor shall be simultaneous, in accord with the provisions of the Article Promotion and Tenure. - 4.3.1 Subject to the provisions of Clause 4.3.1.1 of this Article, a successful candidate for a Probationary Appointment will be expected to have a completed doctoral degree or its equivalent. - 4.3.1.1A successful candidate for a Probationary Appointment who does not possess a completed doctoral degree, or equivalent as appropriate to the discipline, may be appointed to the rank of Assistant Professor provided that the doctoral degree or its equivalent is in progress. - 4.3.2 A Member appointed as an Assistant Professor under the provisions of Clause 4.3.1.1 of this Article shall have three years from the date of commencement of the Appointment to complete the doctoral degree or equivalent.
 The three-year period shall not include periods that, through the provisions of this Collective Agreement, would result in an extension of the probationary period, such as Pregnancy and Parental/Adoption Leave or Leave of Absence. - 4.3.2.1 If a Member fails to comply with the provisions of Clause 4.3.2 of this Article, the Member's Appointment will change from a Probationary Appointment to a Limited-Term Appointment, and the Member's rank will change from Assistant Professor to Lecturer.
 The term of the Limited-Term Appointment shall be to the end of the Member's original Probationary Appointment, and shall be non-renewable.
-In addition, the Member's salary shall become equal to the current Lecturer floor. - 4.4 A Limited-Duties Appointment shall be at the rank of Assistant Professor where the appointee holds an earned doctoral degree or equivalent.
-All other Limited-Duties Appointments shall be at the rank of Lecturer. - 4.5 A Limited-Term Appointment shall be initially at the rank of Assistant Professor where the appointee holds an earned doctoral degree or equivalent.
-All other Limited-Term Appointments shall be at the rank of Lecturer.
+In addition, the Member's salary shall become equal to the current Lecturer floor. - 4.4 A Limited-Duties or Standing Appointment shall be: - a) at the rank of Assistant Professor where the appointee holds an earned doctoral degree or equivalent; - b) at the rank held upon retirement where the appointee has retired from an academic appointment at Western or another university;